tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddARandomTraffic/AddARandomTrafficSimulatorScript/index.md

     When no other deceleration is enough to prevent an accident this value is used.
     This should be set to the highest value achievable by a vehicle.

-!!!note
+!!! question
-    This configuration is common for all vehicles managed by the Random Traffic Simulator Script.
+    This configuration is common for all vehicles managed by the `Random Traffic Simulator Script`.

+!!! success
+    The last thing that needs to be done for `RandomTraffic` to work properly is to add intersections with traffic lights and configure their sequences.
+Details here: